TheHive-Project/CortexDocs/analyzer_requirements.md

 Another important parameter is the `certpath` dict.
 For each MISP instance:

-- Use `""` if you don't want to validate the instance's X.509 certificate or if the instance use old plain HTTP.
+- Use `false` if you don't want to validate the instance's X.509 certificate or if the instance use old plain HTTP.
 - Use `"/etc/ssl/certs"` or another file to validate the instance's X.509 certificate.